tytydraco/yessleep/out/The_Yearwalker_Part_2.md

 &#x200B;

 I wiped my face and drank my beer.
-Jonathan just looked at me, hands crossed.
+John just looked at me, hands crossed.

 “I’m asking you,” he said.
 “If that stuff comes up again, save it.
 Take it to me.”